This post is also available in: Español (Spanish) Français (French)

 Section 4: All WAPOR Chapter members must adopt the WAPOR Code of Ethics as a condition of Chapter membership.

-* a certification stating that membership dues and any other funds provided by WAPOR to the regional chapter are being collected, recorded and used in accordance with the WAPOR Constitution and standard accounting principles.
+Section 5: Each Regional Chapter shall submit a written report annually to the WAPOR Council via the Chair of the Liaison Committee of the WAPOR Council.
+The Regional Chapter report will contain: a report on membership; a list of activities for the year; a certification stating that membership dues and any other funds provided by WAPOR to the Regional Chapter are being collected, recorded, and used in accordance with the WAPOR Constitution and standard accounting principles.

-Section 6: Regional Chapters shall not, except with the express approval of the WAPOR Council, make any public statement or enter into any contracts on behalf of WAPOR or in any manner represent, obligate or legally bind WAPOR.
+Section 6: Regional Chapters shall not, except with the express approval of the WAPOR Council, make any public statement or enter into any contracts on behalf of WAPOR or in any manner represent, obligate, or legally bind WAPOR.
 Regional Chapters shall not take any action contrary to the policies and purposes of WAPOR.

 ARTICLE VIII-LANGUAGES